 - What you use your vehicles for

 To keep things affordable, we offer several payment options to fit your budget.
-We also offer customizable policies that cut out the coverage that you don't need.
+We also offer customizable policies that cut out the commercial coverage that you don't need.

-How Next Insurance protects small businesses
+How NEXT Insurance protects small businesses

 Answer a few basic questions about your business to get a commercial auto insurance quote in less than 10 minutes.
 If you purchase a policy, you’ll have instant access to your certificate of insurance.
 We also offer general liability, professional liability, and workers’ compensation coverage.

-Learn more about your business insurance options.
+Learn more about your commercial auto options.